Roger Mudd, probing TV journalist and network news anchor, dies at 93

 Roger Harrison Mudd, whose father was as a cartographer and engineer, was born on Feb.
 9, 1928, in Washington.
 The family was distantly related to Samuel A. Mudd, a Southern Maryland doctor who treated John Wilkes Booth’s broken leg after Booth assassinated Abraham Lincoln in 1865.

 Mr. Mudd was a 1946 graduate of Woodrow Wilson High School in the District and a 1950 graduate of Washington and Lee University in Lexington, Va.
-He received a master’s degree in history in 1953 from the University of North Carolina at Chapel Hill and began working at the Richmond News-Leader newspaper and later at a radio station owned by the paper, WRNL.
+He received a master’s degree in history in 1953 from the University of North Carolina at Chapel Hill and began working at the Richmond News Leader newspaper and later at a radio station owned by the paper, WRNL.

 His broadcasting career got off to an inauspicious start when he was reading a bulletin on the medical condition of Pope Pius XII.